-Classification and measurement - IFRS 9 introduces a three-step model that reflects changes in the credit quality since the initial recognition.
-Impairment-related requirements are based on an expected credit loss model ("ECL") that is to supersede the current incurred loss model under IAS 39.
+IFRS 9 introduces a three-step model that reflects changes in the credit quality since the initial recognition.
+Impairment-related requirements are based on an expected credit loss model ("ECL") which replaces the incurred-loss model under IAS 39.

-The first level includes financial instruments with no significant increase in credit risk since initial recognition.
+The first level (Stage 1) includes financial instruments with no significant increase in credit risk since initial recognition.
 For these assets, the Bank records a 12-month ECL, and interest income is recognised based on the gross book value of assets.

-The second level includes financial instruments with a significant increase in credit risk since the initial recognition, but no objective proof of impairment exists.
+The second level (Stage 2) includes financial instruments with a significant increase in credit risk since the initial recognition, but no objective proof of impairment exists.
 For these assets, the Bank records an ECL for the whole life cycle, and interest income is recognised based on the gross book value of assets.

-The third level includes financial instruments with a significant increase in credit risk since initial recognition, and objective proof of their impairment exists.
+The third level (Stage 3) includes financial instruments with a significant increase in credit risk since initial recognition, and objective proof of their impairment exists.
 For these assets, the Bank records an ECL for the whole life cycle, and interest income is recognised based on the net book value of assets.

-The ECL estimation should represent a probability-weighted result and the effect of the time value of money should be based on adequate and documentable information which is available without unreasonable costs or excessive effort.
+The Bank identifies a credit risk increase using predefined criteria at the level of individual transactions and portfolio-level estimates.
+The ECL estimation should represent a probability-weighted result and the effect of the time-value of money should be based on adequate and documentable information which is available without unreasonable costs or excessive effort.